-Gougeon flew about 5,000 km (approx. 3000 mi).
-How many gallons of fuel did he need to complete his trip?
+2 Gougeon flew about 5,000 km (approx. 3000 mi).
+How many gallons of fuel did he need to complete his trip? (measurement and calculation level 2)

-Toronto to Sudbury is approximately 255 miles.
+3 Toronto to Sudbury is approximately 255 miles.
 How long would it take to fly to Sudbury in a Cessna 182?
-Round to 1 decimal place.
+Round to 1 decimal place. (measurement and calculation level 2)

 How many gallons of fuel would be needed to make the trip from Toronto to Sudbury?
-Round to the nearest whole number.
+Round to the nearest whole number. (measurement and calculation level 2)